marshallswain/AmityApp/README.md

 - [x] Flexible service setup **v0.1**
 - [x] Dead-simple setup.
 No more config files! **v0.1**
 - [ ] Add databases from the browser without server restart. **v0.2**
+- [x] Create new Feathers service upon adding a new server.
 - [x] Make more NPM friendly as sub-module. **v0.2**
 - [ ] Add tests for test-assisted development **v0.3**
 - [ ] Allow standalone mode?
 (Use an internal Feathers server) **v0.4**